OWASP/www-chapter-winnipeg/index.md

 ---
 ## Welcome

 Welcome to the OWASP Winnipeg chapter!
-We’re excited to have a dedicated group of security professionals, developers, engieers, and enthusiasts, and we’d love to have you join us.
+We’re excited to have a dedicated group of security professionals, developers, engieers and enthusiasts, and we’d love to have you join us.
 All meetings are free, oriented towards knowledge sharing, practical learning, and having lots of fun!

 Join our [Meetup Group](https://www.meetup.com/owasp-winnipeg-chapter/) All OWASP Winnipeg events are announced and tracked there.